A while back, while cleaning up some of the stuff I left at my mom’s house years ago, I found an old spreadsheet I created with all of my bills on it.

 Another great way to reverse lifestyle inflation is to prioritize paying off your debt.
 When I paid off $26,000 in 11 months, I was hyper-focused on my debt and it was relatively easy to stick with my budget.

 First, figure out the amount you can safely put toward debt.
-So if you have $500 left over each month after all expenses in your budget, you can put $400 toward debt.
+So if you have $500 left over each month after all expenses in your budget, you may feel comfortable using $400 toward debt.
 I like to leave a little wiggle room.
 You may feel comfortable putting the entire $500 toward debt.

 Next, put that amount down as a separate bill within your budget.
 I’ve got mine in You Need a Budget as a separate line item.
 What this does is you are essentially treating it like another bill.
 It will have to be paid and shouldn’t be missed.